 To answer the question about ghost marriage.
 It really does refer to a living person marrying a dead person.
 It also goes by the names posthumous marriage and necrogamy.

 I first heard about the practice in a New York Times article about a woman in France who married her dead boyfriend.
 That was back in 2004, and I recall around that time hearing debates about gay marriage.
 My immediate thought: “Gee, what’s the big deal problem with gay marriage?
-At least both people are alive!
+Both people are alive!
 The real challenge would be to have a living person marry a dead person.”

 In fact, I was wrong.
 Coontz has made me realize ghost marriage is more common than I could have guessed.